black-sat/glucose/README.md

-# The Glucose SAT Solver
+# The Glucose SAT Solver (repo with CMake build system)

 Glucose is based on a new scoring scheme (well, not so new now, it was introduced in 2009) for the clause learning mechanism of so called "Modern" SAT